 Editor's note: I was tempted to add "housework" to this list, but decided that might be just a little too whiney.

-Welcome back to our weekly diabetes advice column, Ask D'Mine - with your host veteran type 1, diabetes author and educator Wil Dubois.
-This week, Wil's addressing the sometimes unavoidable issue of wasting precious insulin, something that pains ...
+Welcome back to our weekly diabetes advice column, Ask D'Mine - with your host veteran type 1, and diabetes author Wil Dubois.
+On this President's Day weekend, Wil is helping a reader trump his fears about the state of healthcare coverage in the U...